Cryptocarya pleurosperma: Description

 Cryptocarya pleurosperma is a tree that typically grows to a height of up to 30 m, its stems sometimes buttressed.
 Its leaves are oblong to elliptic, 72–160 mm long and 35–70 mm wide, on a petiole 5–11 mm long.
 The flowers cream-coloured and perfumed, arranged in panicles or reduced to a raceme in leaf axils shorter than the leaves.
 The perianth tube is 1.2–1.6 mm long and 1.0–1.6 mm wide, the tepals 1.7–2.9 mm long and 1.0–1.6 mm wide.
 The outer anthers are 0.6–0.8 mm long and wide, the inner anthers glabrous, 0.8–0.9 mm long and 0.5–0.6 mm wide.
 Flowering occurs from January to March, and the fruit is usually a spherical, ribbed, red drupe, 41–62 mm long and 27–49 mm wide with cream-coloured cotyledons.

 Taxonomy

 Cryptocarya pleurosperma was first formally described in 1924 by Cyril Tenison White and William Douglas Francis in Proceedings of the Royal Society of Queensland from specimens collected by White on Mount Bellenden Ker.

 Distribution and habitat

-Poison walnut grows in rainforest at altitudes from sea level to 700 m from near the Bloomfield River to near Palmerston in north-east Queensland.
+Poison walnut grows in rainforest from sea level to 700 m elevation, from near the Bloomfield River to near Palmerston in north-east Queensland.